Sensex, Nifty rise on gains in metal, commodity stocks | Headlines

 In contrast, Bajaj Finance, IndusInd Bank, Axis Bank, Bharti Airtel, Bajaj Finserv, ICICI Bank, Infosys and Titan were among the laggards.

-Financial Services, banks, capital goods, IT and teck were the laggards. ''The recent recovery in the Nifty index lacks decisiveness due to underperformance from the banking index and we expect this divergence to end soon.
-Meanwhile, buying in heavyweights like Reliance has played a critical role in keeping the tone positive,'' said Ajit Mishra, SVP - Technical Research, Religare Broking Ltd.

-The wholesale price-based inflation rate fell to a 3-year low of (-) 3.48 per cent in May on easing prices of food, fuel and manufactured items, strengthening the case for continuing with the pause in a rate hike in the coming months of the current fiscal.
+The wholesale price-based inflation rate fell to (-) 3.48 per cent in May on easing prices of food, fuel and manufactured items, strengthening the case for continuing with the pause in a rate hike in the coming months of the current fiscal.

 This is the second straight month when WPI has been in the negative zone, mainly due to a higher base and falling prices of fuel and manufactured goods.
 Food prices also eased during May.